 - one change-request rule.

-If any of these are missing, onboarding starts with avoidable risk.
+If any of these are missing, proposal review starts with avoidable risk and onboarding inherits that ambiguity later.

 Step 1: Convert discovery notes into a scope draft